lem0nSec/SkeletonKey/README.md

 ![](pictures/compare.png)

+### RC4 Fallback Update
-Second, patching of Kerberos authentication does not follow the same pathway of the Mimikatz's implementation.
+Patching of Kerberos authentication does not follow the same pathway of the Mimikatz's implementation.
 In particular, the RC4 fallback is not triggered by zeroing out the LSA_UNICODE_STRING struct describing the string "kerberos-newer-keys".
 Rather, the value EncryptionType inside the single AES128 and AES256 packages (KERB_ECRYPT struct) are patched in order for both CDLocateCSystem and SamIRetrieveMultiplePrimaryCredentials to fail when trying to retrieve pointers to these packages.
 Consequently, the system is forced to rely on RC4 to proceed with the authentication phase.
 According to Mimikatz, a KERB_ECRYPT struct describes the encryption scheme characteristics, such as pointers to functions the algorithm relies on.
 'Initialize' and 'Decrypt' are always called during authentication.

 ```c